Google On Robots.txt: When To Use Noindex vs. Disallow

 FAQs

-Does Disallow remove a page from Google search results?
+1. Does using Disallow command remove a page from Google search results?

-How long does it take for Google to remove a noindexed page?
+1. How long does it take Google to remove a noindexed page?

-It depends on Google’s crawl frequency, but typically within a few weeks.
-You can speed up the process using Google Search Console’s “Remove URLs” tool.
+It depends on how frequently Google crawls, but usually within a few weeks.
+You can expedite the process with Google Search Console using the ‘Remove URLs’ option.

-No. Google recommends using proper pagination (rel="next" and rel="prev") instead of noindex to prevent SEO issues.
+No. Google suggests using proper pagination such as rel=.”next” or rel=.prev” instead of no index to avert any SEO complications.